Placebo Discontinuity Design: Relaxing Assumption b

 \begin{assumption}[Placebo variables] Assume there exists some $\epsilon>0$ such that for all $d\in \mathcal{D}(\epsilon)$ and for all $z\in \mathcal{Z}(\epsilon)$, \begin{enumerate}[label=\alph*] \item (Causal consistency): if $A=a$, $D=d$, and $Z=z$ then $Y=Y(a,d,z,U,\eta_y)$, and $W=W(a,d,z,U,\eta_w)$ almost surely.
 If $D=d$ and $Z=z$ then $A=A(d,z,U,\eta_{A})$ almost surely. \item (Placebo selection on unobservables): $Z \indep \eta_{y}, \eta_{a},\eta_w \mid U, D$. \item (Overlap): if $f(u)>0$ then $f(a,d,z\mid u)>0$, where we assume the densities exist. \item (Exclusion): $Y(a,d,z,U,\eta_y)=Y(a,d,U,\eta_y)$, $W(a,d,z,U,\eta_w)=W(U,\eta_w)$, and $A(d, z, U, \eta_{a}) = A(d, \eta_{a})$ almost surely. \end{enumerate} \end{assumption}

 Assumptions~\ref{assum_w:proxy}a,c,d are the same as those in Assumption~\ref{assum:proxy}.
-However, Assumption~\ref{assum_w:proxy}c is weaker than Assumption~\ref{assum:proxy}c by weak union.
+However, Assumption~\ref{assum_w:proxy}b is weaker than Assumption~\ref{assum:proxy}b by weak union.
 This relaxation makes placebo selection on observables a condition that is exclusively about the placebo treatment.